 - High fee structure: Cardholders can expect to pay a fee to process their account opening, plus an annual fee.
 In addition, you’ll be subjected to monthly service fees after your first year.

 - Limited usage: You can’t use this card in other countries, including foreign websites.
 You also can’t use this card anywhere that puts a large hold on your account until the transaction is processed, like some gas stations.
 For instance, your card might get declined if an establishment places a holding fee on your account when you’re near your credit limit.

 - High APR: With a steep APR, it is in your best interest to pay off your entire balance on this card each month.
 If you tend to carry a balance, your debt can snowball with this high APR.

 To get the most out of the card’s features, you’ll need to make all of your payments on time.
 Responsible payment habits will help you avoid late payment fees and the steep interest rate.
 You’ll also want to avoid adding any authorized users or taking out cash advances because they come with fees that quickly eat into your credit limit.

-Your best bet is to use the card for small purchases that you can pay off quickly until your credit score goes up.
-As your credit score recovers, you’re probably better off with another card that offers perks like cash back and fewer fees.
+Your best bet is to use the card for small purchases that you can pay off quickly until your credit goes up.
+As your credit recovers, you’re probably better off with another card that offers perks like cash back and fewer fees.